kbardool/MLOps_Project_1/README.md

 *   `pylint`
 *   `autopep8`

-The last two were used for bring the code up to productional level clean code standards.
+The last two were used to bring the code up to production quality clean code standards.

 ## Implementation Notes